influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/resourceTemplate.md

 # workflow.v1alpha1.resourceTemplate

-ResourceTemplate is a template subtype to manipulate kubernetes resources
+"ResourceTemplate is a template subtype to manipulate kubernetes resources"

 ## Index